allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 }
 ```

-Two other programs do exactly the same thing: determine the cardinal number of a set of numbers, but one is using Kotlin
+Two other programs do exactly the same thing: determine the cardinal number of a set of numbers, but one uses Kotlin
-`distinct` method and the second one is using HLL algorithm.
+`distinct` method and the second one uses HLL algorithm.
 You can find full code of all three applications
 on this [repository](https://github.com/mknasiecki/prob-alg-post).

 All three programs, in addition to the result, also measure total execution time.
 Moreover, using